tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - 2 models of effects of CTLA-4 blockade on Teffs: (i) the threshold model whereby CTLA-4 blockade would allow low-avidity T cells to expand and diversity to increase, (ii) the attenuation model whereby CTLA-4 blockade would promote the preferential expansion of high-avidity T cells and narrowing of the repertoire
  - results not really cleanly supporting either model
  - **diverse repertoires are important in limiting the magnitude of immune escape but may also promote self-reactive clones and induce host inflammation**
+# Improvement of PD-1 blockade efficacy and elimination of immune-related gastrointestinal adverse effect by mTOR inhibitor
+ - ICB induces colitis in melanoma patients, promotes infiltration of CD8<sup>+</sup> effector T cells into colitic lesions
+ - see PI3K-AKT-mTOR pathway activated in CD8<sup>+</sup> effector T cells of colitic lesions
+ - CD8<sup>+</sup> T cells may already be present in healthy tissues, perhaps why some tissues get more irAEs (more tissue resident immune cells in skin and colon?)
+ - alternative hypothesis: shared antigens between tumor and self, tumor infiltrating T cells leak into bloodstream and target self-antigens
 # Improving CAR-T immunotherapy: overcoming the challenges of T cell exhaustion
  - **CAR (chimeric antigen receptor) allows modified T cells to mount antigen-specific immune response to cells bearing CAR target antigen independently of MHC**
  - CAR T cell therapy failure often attributed to antigen escape (selection pressure under CAR T surveillance leads to emergence of antigen-negative tumors), but relapse can occur with antigen-positive tumors (can be hard for CAR T cells to access tumor cells for example due to regulatory T cells in tumor secreting inhibitory cytokines)